 - HDMI input adds to latency

-1. Oculus Rift
+1. Oculus Rift – Virtual Reality Headset

 Possibly one of the best selling of all VR for Xbox One options currently on the market, the Oculus Rift is famous.
 It supports its own platform, as well as Microsoft’s gaming consoles.
 The lightweight design and included audio headphones mean you won’t feel uncomfortable wearing it.
-For a full review of the Oculus Rift, we recommend one of our previous articles.

-- Includes sophisticated audio system
+- Includes a sophisticated audio system

 - Can cost well over $500, depending on the options you get